 What other health professional organizations recognize these credits?

 Here is the list from the AAFP site.
 Other professions may also be able to use AAFP-approved credits depending on the rules of their state board.

 - National Commission on Certification of Physician Assistants (NCCPA)

 - American Academy of Nurse Practitioners Certification Board (AANPCB)

 - American Association of Medical Assistants (AAMA)

 How can nurses receive continuing nursing education (CEU or CNE) for your events?

 Yes!
-CEU or CNE (Continuing nursing education) contact hours are also offered for three of our past conferences.
-More details on nursing distance-learning.
+CEU or CNE (Continuing nursing education) contact hours are also offered for one of our past conferences.
+More details on nursing distance learning.